Joseeeeeeeph/Convolution-Algorithm/README.md

-# Joseeeeeeeph's Convolution Algorithm
+# Joseeeeeeeph's Convolution Algorithm #

-**_NOTE: THIS IS A WIP THAT SO FAR ONLY WORKS WITH SMALL .bmp, WITH A BYTE OFFSET TO ALIGN EACH 3 COLOUR VALUES (RGB) TO 4 BYTES.
-LARGE .bmp WITHOUT THIS OFFSET ARE NOT SUPPORTED YET._**
+_NOTE: This is a WIP that so far only works with small .bmp, with a byte offset to align each 3 colour values (RGB) to 4 bytes.
+Large .bmp without this offset are not supported yet._

 ### This is a simple image processor and convolution algorithm written in C, that currently applies 'box blur' to an image.
-The algorithm uses edge extension as its edge handling.
+The algorithm uses edge extension as its edge handling. ###

-### Run: /src/box_blur
+### Run: /src/box_blur ###

 The input image must be in bitmap (.bmp) format and named _"input.bmp"_.
 The input image must also be placed in the _input_ directory.